-- 6.5 If you borrow high value equipment from us, you will need to include the equipment on an appropriate insurance policy.
-By high value equipment, we mean items worth £600 or more. - 6.6 You are responsible for following all health and safety guidance, rules and regulations that are issued by the University, including restrictions on accessing the campus during times when physical distancing or similar restrictions are in place.
+- 7.5 If you borrow high value equipment from us, you will need to include the equipment on an appropriate insurance policy.
+By high value equipment, we mean items worth £600 or more. - 7.6 You are responsible for following all health and safety guidance, rules and regulations that are issued by the University, including restrictions on accessing the campus during times when physical distancing or similar restrictions are in place.
 If you find any health or safety hazards when you're using our facilities or resources, report them to the most appropriate person, for example your Course Leader (or equivalent), a member of staff in the MRC or Workshop staff.
+Email h&s@norwichuni.ac.uk if you have any queries about health and safety at the University.

-7 Submitting your work for display or exhibition
+8 Submitting your work for display or exhibition

-7.1 During your course you may have opportunities to submit your work for display, for exhibition, or at an external showcase.
+- During your course you may have opportunities to submit your work for display, for exhibition, or at an external showcase.
 We'll make every endeavour to ensure the safety and security of your work at these events, but we won't accept responsibility or liability for any damage or loss to your work during assessment, handling, transit or display.

-- 7.2 You're responsible for ensuring that where you have consented to your work being displayed, the work:
+- You're responsible for ensuring that where you have consented to your work being displayed, the work:

 - is fit for purpose;

 - is constructed appropriately;

 - can be installed safely; and

 - is packaged properly.